MIR Annual Symposium

 13:00-14:00 Session 3: Student poster session and demo

-• Student poster session
+• MIR poster session

-• Technology exhibition/ demo - Brattøra
+• Technology exhibition/ demo - Brattøra:

 ONE-BLUE - Integrated approach to assess the levels and impact of conaminants of emerging concern on BLUE health and biodiversity modulated by climate change drivers and